 I went to Temple University for film after graduating from Kennett High School (Class of 2000) in Kennett Square, PA.
 You may know Kennett because it’s famous for mushrooms and smelling like manure.
 My degree in film meant that I got to work in restaurants, play music with my friends, and do lots of traveling.*

 As a kid, I rode my bike around my neighborhood for fun, but in my 20s, I started riding a bike for transportation.
-Around 2008, one of my good friends from high school got me into fixing bikes.
+Around 2008, my high school partner, bandmate, and longtime friend Chris Harne got me into fixing bikes.
 They had been fixing up bikes out of a basement, and I suggested we scale up the project.
 I'd help with the logistics of everything and all they'd have to do is fix up bikes.
 We set up a workshop in a warehouse in Kensington, bought bikes from the suburbs and brought them back to Philly to fix up and sell.
 Most of our business was conducted via craigslist, but people also found out about us through word of mouth.
 I was living in West Philly, working at the White Dog Cafe** and biking to Kensington a few days a week.
 I would try different routes to get there, and eventually found a really enjoyable commute by going through Mantua, over the Spring Garden bridge, behind the art museum, along Fairmount Ave, over to Poplar, through Northern Liberties and into Kensington.
 Mugshots (throwback!) was about the halfway point, so I would often stop to have coffee there and meet up with friends.
 I started wondering where Fairmount’s bike shop was, and when I realized it didn’t exist, I wanted to make it happen.
 I signed up for a business course through Entrepreneur Works*** and started working on my business plan.
-I got some friends and family to invest, found a storefront, hired Cris (yes, he's been here since day 1!) and we had our grand opening on June 12, 2010.
+I got some friends and family to invest, found a storefront, hired Cris George (yes, he's been here since day 1!) and we had our grand opening on June 12, 2010.

 Philly Bike Tour Co.